A Tuber of a Gourd

 A part of me felt like there was no movement with this, but around the very end of August a bar flyer for the contest was posted online claiming I was offering a “custom wig” as a prize with no indicator of cost, and my logo was on the bar website — up to this point I still never received any type of written agreement on the exchange, nor did I receive a legitimate explanation of the sponsorship.

-I styled many wigs for the host, so whenever I saw them I’d ask about why I never got a written response about what I would receive as a sponsor, or why the flyer made my contribution seem like there was no limit to the winners order and not just a credit for styling — that was the biggest issue I had.
-If they didn’t understand my prize offer, I would have gladly explained it further.
-Nonetheless, all I got from asking was a vague run down of the contest proceedings, and told I would understand as time went on.
+I styled many wigs for the host, so whenever I saw them I’d ask about why I never got a written response about what I would receive as a sponsor, or why the flyer made my contribution seem like there was no limit to the winners order and not just a credit for styling — which was the biggest issue I had because if they didn’t understand my prize offer, I would have gladly explained it further.
+Nonetheless, all I received from my asking was a vague run-down of the contest proceedings, and told I would understand as time went on.
 This was my friend at the time, so I made the mistake of believing thing’s would get better with time and make sense later; things definitely made sense later, but not the way I had originally expected.

 The original event flyer; if it said “$225 gift card from Blockhead Wigs” I would not have had so many issues with the situation since the way it was presented implied there was no limit to my prize offer.

 It took all the way til November for John to finally explain how the series of contests worked — in a text.
-In the above screenshots he goes on to tell me about how it was a huge miscommunication and he assumed his host had explained this to me (they hadn’t), so I wasn’t exactly mad at him and I still wanted to be involved.
+In the above screenshots he goes on to tell me about how it was a huge miscommunication and he assumed his host had explained this to me (they hadn’t and I was expecting him to), so I wasn’t exactly mad at him and I still wanted to be involved.
 I was mostly annoyed that he expected me to perfectly know the inner workings of his contest as a total newcomer, and that his texts implied he didn’t have time for me taking this seriously.
-Not to mention, his texts suggested I had owed him something; pushing this idea that I got 10 weeks of free press when all I did was submit an offer and want to be involved; I still wanted a proper agreement or a legitimate contract.
+Not to mention, his texts suggested I had owed him something; pushing this idea that I got 10 weeks of free press when all I did was submit an offer and want to be involved.
+I still wanted a proper agreement or a legitimate contract.

-What was always a red flag to me is he would always speed through a really vague breakdown of the contest whenever I asked any questions about it, and the explanation always ended up with me styling two wigs a year — for $225 each.
-Neither John’s nor the host’s explanation made sense, and it was incredibly frustrating since he already put my information up on the site and flyer.
+What was always a red flag to me is he would always speed through a really vague breakdown of the contest whenever I asked questions about it, and the explanation always ended up with me styling two wigs a year (for $225 each) while also being told it was only one wig.
+Neither John’s nor the host’s explanation ever made complete sense, and it was incredibly frustrating since he already put my information up on the site and flyer.

-To be fair, he really should have read my email sooner and contacted me to confirm he understood my offer so we could have been in formal agreement — especially before he put his own version of my offer on the flyer.
-He and I should have had a real contract with exactly what he expected from me, what I was getting in return, and how the series of contests works… but that was probably too much to ask for until he was forced to communicate with me in texts… I guess words are hard for some people.
+To be fair, he really should have read my email sooner and contacted me to confirm he understood my offer so we could have been in formal agreement before he put his own version of my prize offer on the flyer.
+He and I should have had a real contract with exactly what he expected from me, what I was getting in return, and how the series of contests works since there were two for every one full cycle — but that was probably too much to ask for until he was forced to communicate with me in texts… I guess words are hard for some people.

-To me, $100 made sense for a season because if I had split my prize offer between two seasons, it would still be within the $225 offer for what I thought was all one contest.
-Totally fine.
+To me, $100 made sense for each of the seasons because if I had split my prize offer between two seasons, it would still be within the $225 offer for what I thought was all one contest.
+That was totally fine.

 The second and final season of the contest cycle ended on November 21st and a winner was chosen.
-It ended up being a queen I had met at the October show I worked.
-For me, I liked this performer and it was the only season I was going to do the sponsorship, so I was open to working with them and getting them into some really great hair.
-I explained to them how there was a miscommunication and I would go as far as honoring styling a wig for them at $225 instead of just the new $100 offer John expected, but the styling wouldn’t include the wig; they totally understood and was willing to cover the cost of the materials – which was what I was offering all along.
-The plan was to wait on styling a wig until they needed one for the second leg of the competition, “All Stars.”
+It ended up being a queen I had met at the October show I worked backstage for.
+I already liked this performer and since it was the only season I was going to do the sponsorship, I was open to working with them regardless and getting them into some really great hair.
+I explained to them how there was a miscommunication and I would go as far as honoring styling a wig for them at $225 instead of just the new $100 offer John expected, but the styling wouldn’t include the wig; they totally understood and was willing to cover the cost of the materials – which was what I was intending to offer all along.
+The plan for the winner was to wait on styling a wig until they needed one for the second leg of the competition they also called, “All Stars.”

-Time goes by and January 21st they decided to continue with the custom option and paid $150 so I could buy all the materials and put their wig together.
+Time goes by and January 21st they decided to continue with the custom option and since there was still no wig available to use out of the bag they paid $150 for material cost for me to make one.

-For me to accommodate the level of wig work they would need for this order, I wanted to get a head and hairline mold like I would for any other custom order client.
-At the time I didn’t have a host salon and I didn’t feel comfortable doing a house call with all the drama surrounding this event, so even though sponsorship for the season was over I asked John to use the bar dressing room for a fitting with the winner since I was still fulfilling the prize I promised along with some extra.
+For me to accommodate a personalized fit, I wanted to get a head and hairline mold like I would for any other custom order client.
+At the time I didn’t have a salon to send people to and I didn’t feel comfortable doing a house call with all the drama surrounding this event, so even though sponsorship for the season was over I asked John to use the bar dressing room for a fitting with the winner since I was still fulfilling the prize I promised along with some extra.

 I got no response.
 I was still on the website after the final season ended, but after being ignored I told them to take my logo off their website.
 I didn’t like how I went through all this rigamarole just to get disrespected more than I already had, and I didn’t want there to be any confusion if I was still sponsoring their contest with my logo up.
 Of course, my logo was taken down within minutes of asking, but I still hadn’t heard anything about using the dressing room.
 Luckily, I made due without using the bar dressing room.

-John clearly had absolutely no idea what was going on and when he found out the winner paid for additional services to go along with the promised styling he went berserk acting like I was stealing from the winner.
-I really think he expected me to do everything under the sun, for free.
-He was so outrageous on March 3rd he sent me a DM on Instagram trying to intimidate me over this ordeal saying if I didn’t return the winner’s money or honor the agreement I had (which I was honoring and providing more than I ever offered in the prize email) he would speak out to publicly to call me a scam artist and an extortionist 🙄.
+John likely had no idea what was going on and when he found out the winner paid additional monies to go along with the promised styling he went berserk acting like I was stealing from the winner.
+I really think he expected me to do everything under the sun for free.
+He was so outrageous, on March 3rd he sent me a DM on Instagram trying to intimidate me over this ordeal saying if I didn’t return the winner’s money or honor the agreement I had (which I was honoring and even providing more than I ever offered in the prize email) he would speak out to publicly to call me a scam artist and an extortionist 🙄.
 Meanwhile, I felt the only scammer and extortionist was him thinking he could turn a $225 offer into an unlimited prize, and for demanding I pay or else he’d libel me!
+And to be fair, $400 would have been a reasonable ask for the wig the winner received even without any custom hairlines.

-The DM from the bar Instagram page, sounding a lot of like extortion, accusing me of extortion.
-It was unsent shortly after I opened it.
-Also, there was definitely a misunderstanding on his part where he thought I believed all the CT queens were bottom of the barrel, but in reality my judgements were on him and the host for dogging me for so long and just being terrible to me.
+The DM from the bar Instagram page, sounding like a lot of bribery/extortion, while accusing me of extortion.
+It was unsent shortly after I opened it, but I still got that screenshot.
+Also, there was definitely a misunderstanding on his part where he thought I believed all the CT queens were bottom of the barrel, but in reality my judgements were on him and the host for dogging me for so long and just being terrible people to me.

 Even at this point everything was fine between the winner and me; I asked them about John’s message and they told me to ignore him because they hadn’t told him that everything was going the way it should yet — so I ignored it.
 I also found it a little funny that I had to always wait for a response from him, but suddenly when he needed something it was 24 hours or else.
 Malarkey.

-To me, I thought the whole “promising” me (which I saw more as him threatening me) that no other queen in Connecticut would buy a wig from me and him making an attempt to make that happen by publicly shaming me later on was delusional because I felt (and still feel) the problem was poor management on his part.
+To me, I thought the whole “promising” me (which I saw more as him threatening me) that no other queen in Connecticut would buy a wig from me, and him making an attempt to make that happen by publicly shaming me later on in his Facebook post was purely ego driven because I felt (and still feel) the problem was he just didn’t care about another business sponsoring his event.

-Because they sent me that threatening DM I had officially had it and I was done, so I sent the winner this letter explaining that I won’t be dealing with the bar or John and this order was basically from me and out of formality the terms needed to be renegotiated.
-I want to make it extra clear that even with this letter I was still styling a wig for the winner, and at no point was I considering taking advantage of them or not give them a really fabulous wig.
+Because the bar (one could only assume it was from John) sent me that threatening DM I had officially had it and I was fully done, so I sent the winner this letter explaining that I would not be dealing with the bar or John and this order was basically from me and out of formality the terms needed to be renegotiated.
+I wanted to make it extra clear that even with this letter I was still styling a wig for the winner, and at no point was I considering taking advantage of them or not give them a really fabulous wig.

 My letter to the winner.